Kong/docs.konghq.com/app/konnect/servicehub/manage-services.md

 A {{site.konnect_short_name}} service version is associated with a [runtime group](/konnect/runtime-manager/runtime-groups/).
 Configurations for the service version include configurations, plugins, specific implementations that are associated with the same runtime group.

 Services can have multiple service versions, and each version can be associated with a different runtime group.
-Services can be maded available in multiple environments by creating service versions in different runtime groups.
+Services can be made available in multiple environments by creating service versions in different runtime groups.

 A common use case is environment specialization.
 For example, if you have three runtime groups for `development`, `staging`, and